Enowiz777/community-app.v1/README.md

 - Work on the photo upload function.
 I will store photos in the Storage in the Firebase.
 - Create the photo upload and user can decide the name; need to clean the code.
 - Need to get download files url and show image of the storage.
 Display in a grid format.

+20230505

+Plan.
+- Create a img folder within the storage and make the image gets stored in the storage.

+- Before the whole thing start, useEffect will fetch the data from the backend and store them in the state.

+- When the user input the data, it will be add both to the state and the backend.
+This way, the user will still see the data gets painted.
+Once the page is refreshed, it will get the fresh data from the storage.